eclipse-theia/theia-website/src/docs/user_ai.md

 Other LLM providers, including local models, can be added easily.
 We are also working on enabling LLamaFile support in the near future.
 If you would like to see support for a specific LLM, please provide feedback or consider contributing.

-Each LLM provider offers a configurable list of available models (see the screenshot below for OpenAI models).
+Each LLM provider offers a configurable list of available models (see the screenshot below for Hugging Face Models models).
 To use a model in your IDE, configure it on a per-agent basis in the AI Configuration view.

 ### OpenAI (Hosted by OpenAI)

-To enable the use of OpenAI, you need to create an API key in your OpenAI account and enter it in the settings dialog (see the screenshot below).
-Please note that creating an API key requires a paid subscription, and using these models may incur additional costs.
+To enable the use of OpenAI, you need to create an API key in your OpenAI account and enter it in the settings AI-features => OpenAiOfficial (see the screenshot below).
+**Please note:** By using this preference the Open AI API key will be stored in clear text on the machine running Theia.
+Use the environment variable `OPENAI_API_KEY` to set the key securely.
+Please also note that creating an API key requires a paid subscription, and using these models may incur additional costs.
 Be sure to monitor your usage carefully to avoid unexpected charges.
 We have not yet optimized the AI assistants in the Theia IDE for token usage.

 <img src="../../enter-openai-key.png" alt="Open AI configuration in the Theia IDE" style="max-width: 525px">